 Living the Beatitudes

 In Matthew 5:1-12, Jesus teaches the Beatitudes.
-The photo above shows the actual location by the Sea of Galilee where he did this.
+The photo below shows the actual location by the Sea of Galilee where he did this.
 It was on the acoustical slope of mountainside.
 In Bible symbolism, when an event takes place on a mountain, it means that this is an important contact with God!

 In the scene set by Matthew, Jesus first notices the crowd.
 We can imagine that He feels a great concern for each person.
 He understands their needs, and He wants to help them.
 The best teaching He can give them is one that will guide them into a more love-filled life, in which they are closer to God than ever before.
 Picture yourself in the crowd.
 He is speaking to you.
 He is addressing the needs you have today.

 The first set of Beatitudes (verses 3-6) focuses on our relationship with God.
 The rest of them will center on our relationships with each other.
 This pattern reflects Jesus’ core message: first love God with all your heart and soul and mind, and the second commandment is to love your neighbor as yourself (Matt.
 22:37).

 The first four beatitudes tell us that God is the source of our happiness.
 When we accept into our daily lives the values of God’s kingdom, we grow into a fuller relationship with Him.